RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Factory

-Provides a method to create objects without specifying the exact class.
+The Factory pattern provides a method to create objects without specifying the exact class, delegating instantiation to subclasses.
+It's a creational pattern for object creation logic.

+Pros: Hides creation details, promotes loose coupling.
+Cons: Can overcomplicate simple instantiation.
+When to use: When subclasses decide what to create, like document creators.

 ## Example